table-representation-learning/table-representation-learning.github.io/call-for-papers.md

 ## Abstract

+The tabular data format is one of the most common modalities for storing, processing and sharing data across databases, spreadsheets, and other systems.
 By learning latent representations from (semi-)structured tabular data, pretrained table models have shown preliminary but impressive performance for semantic parsing, question answering, table understanding, and data preparation [1,2,3,4].
 With the increased interest in the “modern data stack”, “intelligent data systems”, and “data-centric AI”, the time has come to consider tabular data as a first-class modality for representation learning and stimulate advances in this direction.
 The Table Representation Learning workshop is the first workshop in this emerging research area and serves the following needs:

 1) **Motivate tabular data as a first-class modality** for representation learning and further shaping this area.